222 pointsby pavel_lishin25 days ago22 comments

 How long can we keep trying to put a finger in this particular dike?
 In five years, most people will be able to run a local LLM capable of whatever nefarious purposes they choose.

-• taurath7 hours ago
+• lenerdenator25 days ago

 Is it not illegal defamation to have gen-AI post a deepfake in public?
 Photoshop existed before.
 Is it not illegal to post CSAM, regardless of where it comes from?